-ExpressVPN is super simple to use and browsing through the options on the app can feel a little underwhelming at first, but this is just because all the good stuff is happening under the hood.
+Browsing through the options on the ExpressVPN app can feel a little underwhelming at first, but this is just because all the good stuff is happening under the hood.
 We’ll get into details a little further down in our “ease of use” section, but what it boils down to is that ExpressVPN cares only about getting you connected, it handles the how for you.

 Not that you’re left with nothing to do but twiddle your thumbs (or other forms of manual entertainment): ExpressVPN has plenty of nifty tools built in, including a speed test which lets you get an overview of all the servers at your disposal and their speeds.
 It takes around five minutes or so to run, but it gives you a handy overview to work with.

 There’s also a diagnostics tool, which allows you to detect from within the program itself whether there are problems with your connection.
 Though it may not be of great use for most people, if a problem ever does occur all you need to do is run it, send the info that it belches out to ExpressVPN’s support staff, and you should be on your way.

 Other tools include an IP address checker and DNS leak test, which are useful tools that can help suppress any worry you’re feeling, though many other providers, even meh ones like Shellfire, include your “new” IP address in the app’s main window (read our Shellfire review to find out why we gave it our seal of mehproval).

 ExpressVPN Security Features